Breaking News | Igbo Presidency: Anglican, Catholic Bishops join forces with Ohanaeze

 By Nwanosike Onu, Awka and Emma Elekwa, Onitsha

-The call for Presidency of Igbo extraction by the apex Igbo socio-cultural organisation Ohanaeze Ndigbo, has taken another dimension, with both Anglican and Catholic Bishops joining forces with the group.
+The call for Presidency of Igbo extraction by the apex Igbo socio-cultural organization, Ohanaeze Ndigbo, has taken another dimension, with both Anglican and Catholic Bishops joining forces with the group.

 Also, the Catholic Bishop of Awka Diocese, Most Rev Paulinus Ezeokafor, declared that for the unity of the country, Ndigbo should be allowed to lead the country in 2023.

-Ohanaeze Ndigbo leaders like Chief Nnia Nwodo, former governor of Anambra State, Dr Chukwuemeka Ezeife and president of the group in Anambra State, Chief Damian Okeke -Ogene have been at the forefront of the 2023 Igbo presidency.
+Ohanaeze Ndigbo leaders like Chief Nnia Nwodo, former governor of Anambra State, Dr. Chukwuemeka Ezeife and president of the group in Anambra State, Chief Damian Okeke -Ogene have been at the forefront of 2023 Igbo presidency

-“At least from 1999, it’s obvious that Obasanjo has ruled, Yaradua took over, which Jonathan completed and tried his turn.
-Now is Buhari.
+“At least from 1999, it’s obvious that Obasanjo has ruled, Yar’adua took over, which Jonathan completed and tried his turn.
+Now it is Buhari.
 I think it’s the time of the Igbos to man the post.

 “Otherwise, we go back to the regions.
 Moreso, we don’t have real confederation.
-It’s not even a privilege, but a right.”
+It’s not even a privilege, but a right,” the Catholic Bishop said.

-Lending his voice to Igbo presidency in 2023, the Anglican Archbishop on the Niger, Dr Alexander Ibezim in his message, lamented that Ndigbo had not given their due right in Nigeria and should be given chance in 2023
+Lending his voice to Igbo presidency in 2023, the Anglican Archbishop on the Niger, Dr. Alexander Ibezim, in his message, lamented that Ndigbo had not given their due right in Nigeria and should be given a chance in 2023.

 He said, “Well, there is no need of talking too much about it.
 Anybody that is a good Nigerian knows that an Igbo man is marginalised.

-“We have been marginalized for long and so anything that comes to an Igbo man is like a gift and that is why some people are talking about restructuring Nigeria today.
+“We have been marginalised for long and so anything that comes to an Igbo man is like a gift and that is why some people are talking about restructuring Nigeria today.

 Comments